vijayst/react-native-places/codementor.md

 React Native has a set of in-built React components.
 For example, there are components such as TabBar, Navigator, Switch, DatePicker and MapView.
 These components get translated to native iOS or Android components.
 The layout of the components is controlled by an implementation of [Flexbox (CSS)](https://facebook.github.io/react-native/docs/flexbox.html).
 Styles specified by props on the React Native component are translated to styles on the native UIKit component.
 In this way, React Native wraps the UIKit on iOS just as React wraps the DOM on web.

 In this tutorial, we will build a sample app using React Native.
+The tutorial assumes that you have some knowledge of working with React and JavaScript.

 ## Traffic Navigation App
-Our sample app allows the user to view favourite places on a map in the neighbourhood.
+Our sample app allows the user to view favorite places on a map in the neighbourhood.
 There are two tabs in the app: `Places tab` and `Add Place tab`.
 The `Places tab` shows the favourite places in a MapView component.
-(Show image)

 The `Add Place` tab adds a place to the Map.
-(Show image).

-On clicking on a place in the map, the user is taken to Google maps with driving directions.

-We will build our sample app for the iOS platform.
+On clicking on one of the favorite places in the map, the user is taken to Maps with driving directions.
+We will build the sample app for the iOS platform.

 ## Create the app
 The [Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) page has detailed instructions on how to install React Native on your system.
 For a Mac, install node and watchman.